grady2002/grady2002/README.md

 ## Frontend Developer, entering into MERN stack development.

 - 🌱 Enhancing my knowledge on web development.
-Check out my [portfolio](https://grady-pf.netlify.app).
 - 👯 I’m looking to collaborate on open source projects and learn new skills & libraries.
 - 💬 Reach out to me for discussions around HTML, CSS, JavaScript, ReactJS, TypeScript.